alexdev03/UnlimitedNameTags-Wiki/features/animations.md

   "<gradient:#5e4fa2:#f79459:red:#phase-mm-g#>MiniMessage gradient animation
         with UnlimitedNameTags %player_name%</gradient> "
   ```
-    - In this example, the text is displayed with a gradient that transitions from green to blue.
-The `#phase-mm-g#` value controls the intensity of the gradient transition.
+    - In this example, the color in the name tag changes from 5e4fa2 to f79459 with a smooth transition, where `#phase-mm-g#` controls the gradient.

 <figure style="text-align: center;">
   <img src="https://i.imgur.com/fZEDmDC.gif" alt="Gradient Animation" />